richardeigenmann/TagCloud/README.md

 }
 ```

-Similarly to customise the fonts used to render the tags, supply a [FontProvider](http://richardeigenmann.github.io/TagCloud/javadoc/org/TagCloud/FontProvider.html) to the TagCloud:
+Similarly, to customise the fonts used to render the tags, supply a [FontProvider](http://richardeigenmann.github.io/TagCloud/javadoc/org/TagCloud/FontProvider.html) to the TagCloud:

 ```Java
 tagCloud.setFontProvider( new SansSerifFontProvider() );